AI-Commander/bigquery-cli-toolkit/README.md

 ---

-*A powerful toolkit for BigQuery analytics with built-in safety and automation.*
+*A powerful toolkit for BigQuery analytics with built-in safety and automation.
+Built with [Desktop Commander](https://desktopcommander.app/) to enable seamless BigQuery integration and workflow automation.*